sjsu-library/unionist/_items/unionist--text-0310.md

 articleType:
 volume: '1'
 issue: '36'
-transcription: |
-  The letter from Windham, giving an account of the “general muster,” and how “Uncle Davy’s Democrats” missed fire every time they tried their pieces, and “couldn’t dress no how” when they meant to march in line, was not received early enough for insertion this week.
+transcription: 'The letter from Windham, giving an account of the “general muster,” and how “Uncle Davy’s Democrats” missed fire every time they tried their pieces, and “couldn’t dress no how” when they meant to march in line, was not received early enough for insertion this week. '
 scholarlyNotes: This letter would, therefore , be a part of 1:37 1834-04-17 Unionist
 commentary:
 relatedPeople: David Daggett (inferred)